codists/English-In-CS-Books/s.md

 The RPC system hides the details that allow communication to take place by providing a stub on the client side(《Operating System Concepts》第 150 页)。

-如上, stub想表达的意思：In RPC systems, the term "stub" is used because it represents a simplified, local version of a remote service, much like a "stub" is a small, leftover part of something larger。
+如上, stub 想表达的意思：In RPC systems, the term "stub" is used because it represents a simplified, local version of a remote service, much like a "stub" is a small, leftover part of something larger。

 # symmetric & symmetrical